Kathellen: International career

 Brazil women's national football team head coach Vadão called Kathellen up for the first time in June 2018, for a training camp ahead of the 2018 Tournament of Nations.
 As the tournament fell outside the FIFA International Match Calendar, some regular national team players were not released by their clubs, causing Vadão to consider other players.

 On 26 July 2018, she earned her first cap for the senior Brazil women's national team at the 2018 Tournament of Nations, appearing as a substitute for Daiane Limeira in a 3–1 defeat by Australia.

 A year later, Kathellen was subsequently called up by Brazil for the 2019 FIFA Women's World Cup.
 She started the preparation camp as the main backup for the experienced pair of centre backs Mônica and Érika.
 After Érika was forced out of the competition by injury, Kathellen was made a regular starter.
 Despite being the youngest Brazilian player in the lineup for the Round of 16 game thriller against France, Kathellen delivered a major performance.

+Personal life

+In February 2026, Kathellen announced her conversion to Islam.
+Few days after announcing that she has embraced Islam, Kathellen travelled to Mecca to perform Umrah.